 Establish defaults that align with your design system:

-const designSystemDefaults = { // Interactive elements button: { primary: true, md: true, filled: true }, link: { brand: true },
+const designSystemDefaults: ThemeDefaults = { // Interactive elements button: { main: { md: true, filled: true } }, // change sm→md, outline→filled link: { brand: true },

 <ThemeProvider themeDefaults={designSystemDefaults}> <App /></ThemeProvider>Logical Groupings